The64thGamer/cheeseepedia/content/gh9fjjd9mc0x73p1/content.md

-Phase 1 is the first major upgrade for ShowBiz Pizza Time locations that includes a new game package, Kid Check, enhanced prize and merchandise offerings, '{{< wiki-link "Skytubes" >}}', and improved product presentation and service.
+Phase 1 is the first major upgrade for ShowBiz Pizza Time locations that includes a new game package, Kid Check, enhanced prize and merchandise offerings, '[Skytubes]', and improved product presentation and service.
-In an informational sheet from a 1998 Storybook Crystal Corporate Gift Set, the document refers to 1994 as the 'Thumb Chuck' era of the company, describing the various attractions and a 'new logo, new exterior package, and total renovation of the interior.' {{< cite 1 >}}
+In an informational sheet from a 1998 Storybook Crystal Corporate Gift Set, the document refers to 1994 as the 'Thumb Chuck' era of the company, describing the various attractions and a 'new logo, new exterior package, and total renovation of the interior.'
+[1]
 Correspondence between SPT and its construction partners suggest the name 'Operation Thumb Chuck' while merchandise provided to managers and renovation team members is also suggestive of the same.

 ## History

 In 1993 the games enhancement initiative was put in the planning phases to bring more tickets into the game rooms and to rework the merchandise areas in existing restaurants.
-In the spring of 1994, {{< wiki-link "Irving, TX (3903 W Airport Fwy)" >}} became the first location to receive the Phase 1 games upgrade.
+In the spring of 1994, [Irving, TX (3903 W Airport Fwy)] became the first location to receive the Phase 1 games upgrade.

 ## Phase I